Variables

 To do this, you will reference a value in the same way you reference

-other schemas: by using $ref
+other schemas: by using $ref keyword.

-cannot be resolved, an error is thrown.
+If the $ref cannot be resolved, an error is thrown.

 You can prevent this by adding a fallback value

-keyword next to the $ref
+using the default keyword next to the $ref keyword.

 Take a look at the next example: